Nk786786/website-3/README.md

 - [Hugo (Extended version)](https://gohugo.io/)
 - A container runtime, like [Docker](https://www.docker.com/).

 Before you start, install the dependencies.
-Clone the repository and navigate to the directory:
+Please clone the repository and navigate to the directory:

 ```bash
 git clone https://github.com/kubernetes/website.git